Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Individual Dataset Descriptions

 \hangindent=0cm Manually written by a native Sindhi speaker, using Standard Sindhi (Vicholi Sindhi) in the Perso-Arabic script.
 Examples are culturally grounded in folklore, history, literature, foods, festivals, traditions, and everyday life in Sindh, Pakistan. \hangindent=0.5cm \hangafter=1 \textbf{Group 0062: Swahili, Dhuluo, Lingala} (\texttt{swh\_latn}: 220 examples, \texttt{luo\_latn}: 101 examples, \texttt{lin\_latn}: 188 examples)

 \hangindent=0cm The dataset was manually written and reviewed by native speakers of Swahili, Dholuo, and Lingala, covering topics such as food, agriculture, transportation, and household practices.
 The Swahili examples are split between Kenyan and Tanzanian Swahili; these two varieties are structurally similar, but Tanzanian contributions emphasize domestic and rural practices, while Kenyan contributions highlight more urban contexts.
-The Lingala examples focus on rural life in Central Africa, including cassava preparation, termite cooking, fishing, river transport, market trading, and home construction. \hangindent=0.5cm \hangafter=1 \textbf{Group 0063: Albanian} (\texttt{als\_latn}: 106 examples)
+The Lingala examples focus on rural life in Central Africa, including cassava preparation, termite cooking, fishing, river transport, market trading, and home construction.